LeafarCoder/ColorCovid/README.md

 #### Summary

-Steps 1. to 4. where successfully accomplished.
+Objectives 1. to 4. where successfully accomplished.

-There was never a response from the team in the lab with the dataset of samples and so steps 5. and 6. could not be implemented.
+There was never a response from the team in the lab with the dataset of samples and so the objectives 5. and 6. could not be implemented.

 #### Detailed results

-Steps 1. and 2. were easily accomplished with the Python library [OpenCV](https://docs.opencv.org/master/index.html).
+The objectives 1. and 2. were easily accomplished with the Python library [OpenCV](https://docs.opencv.org/master/index.html).

-For step 3., a couple of image processing techniques were used.
+For the 3. objective, a couple of image processing techniques were used.

 <details>
   <summary>Click to expand and see an example of the processing steps</summary>